CenturyLinkCloud/APIDocs/Simple Backup/get-server-policies.md

   "sticky": "true"
 }}}

-DESCRIPTION.
+Gets a list of Server Policies associated to an Account Policy.
+A server policy is unique record that ties a backup (account) policy to a specific server and storage region.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It